20 Top-Rated Day Trips from Valletta

 Close to Saint Paul's Bay on the Wardija Ridge, tourists can find the mysterious Cart Ruts that reveal the island's ancient heritage.

 Just five kilometers from Marsaxlokk, this old Sicilian fishing village has a quaint seaside charm.
 The town was built around a picturesque bay, where fishing boats and yachts are docked in the calm waters.

 One of the most enjoyable things to do in Marsaskala is take a stroll along the waterfront.
-The charming ambience and wide selection of restaurants tempt visitors to stay for a meal.
+The wide selection of restaurants tempt visitors to stay for a meal.
 It's an obvious choice to try the fresh seafood that is locally caught and prepared in traditional Maltese style.

 Ta' Xbiex is home to many embassies and a noteworthy yacht marina.
 Some of the most expensive yachts are docked at the marina.
 The Royal Malta Yacht Club in Ta' Xbiex has a restaurant with sea views and hosts events throughout the year.